BAYTOWN, Texas (KTRK) -- The Texas Rangers will take over the investigation into an officer-involved shooting that killed a woman in Baytown.

 According to police, the officer, an 11-year veteran with the Baytown Police Department, was on patrol when he came across 44-year-old Pamela Turner, whom he'd dealt with before and knew had outstanding warrants.

 The officer contacted Turner and tried to arrest her, but she struggled with him, forcing him to use his Taser on her, Baytown PD Lt.
 Steve Dorris said.

 As he tried to handcuff her, she allegedly grabbed his Taser and used it on him.

 Lt.
-Dorris says that's when Delacruz was forced to pull out his gun and fire multiple times at Turner, hitting her at least once.
+Dorris says that's when the officer was forced to pull out his gun and fire multiple times at Turner, hitting her at least once.

-Delacruz tried to render aid immediately after the shooting, but Turner died on the scene.
+The officer tried to render aid immediately after the shooting.
+She died at the scene.

-Delacruz was placed on paid administrative leave, which is also standard protocol.
+The officer will be placed on paid administrative leave, which is also standard protocol.
 His identity was not immediately released.